mautic/api-library/README.md

 $contact = $response[$contactApi->itemName()];

 // If you want to create a new contact in the case that $contactId no longer exists
-// $result will be populated with the new contact item
+// $response will be populated with the new contact item
 $response = $contactApi->edit($contactId, $updatedData, true);
 $contact = $response[$contactApi->itemName()];
 ```